Milan salvage draw at Fiorentina with late Nkunku goal

 The hosts had failed to register a win in their opening 15 league games but had shown signs of recovery of late and came close to a third successive home win.

-Substitute Nkunku timed his run to get on the end of Youssouf Fofana's ball into the box and fired past De Gea from a wide angle.
+Substitute Nkunku timed his run to get on the end of Youssouf Fofana's ball and fired past De Gea from a wide angle.

 Fiorentina still had time to find a winner, but Marco Brescianini smashed his shot off the crossbar from the edge of the six-yard area as Milan survived more late drama.